How a month of hurricane nightmares changed Puerto Rico -- and me

 I asked for a list of names, numbers and a message.
 I promised them I would call later.

 Then it was time to leave.
-Amid the chaos.
-I didn't even get the woman's name.
+Amid the chaos, I didn't even get the woman's name.

 ...